 What do you charge?

-The cost per hourly session is £50 for individuals and £60 for couples.
+The cost per hourly session is £50 for individuals during weekdays and £60 on Saturday mornings.

 Will my Private Health Care cover the cost?

 I am a registered practitioner with AXA PPP Healthcare, Aviva, Vitality Health and Aetna Global Benefits private healthcare groups.
 If you are insured with one of these providers, they may be able to cover the cost of your sessions.

 You will need to check that your policy includes counselling and/or psychotherapy, and confirm with your insurer how many sessions will be covered, and whether or not you’ll need a referral from your GP.
 If your provider agrees to cover the cost of therapy please give me your policy number and authorisation code when booking your first appointment.
 I will then liaise with your insurers to obtain coverage for further appointments, send invoices and track payments.